-Sweet and juicy roasted strawberries with a bold strawberry flavor.
-Eat them on their own, or use as a topping for yogurt, ice cream, oatmeal, pancakes or cake.
+A super easy recipe for sweet and juicy Roasted Strawberries.
+Eat them on their own, or use as a topping for yogurt, ice cream, oatmeal, pancakes, waffles, cake and more!

-This is possibly the easiest recipe I’ve ever made.
+Today I’m bringing you the easiest recipe ever.
 If you can slice strawberries and turn on an oven, you can make this recipe.
 It doesn’t get much simpler than two ingredients and two steps.
-What’s even better than the simplicity of this recipe, is the end result – sweet, syrupy strawberries that have the most intense strawberry flavor you have ever tasted!
+What’s even better than the simplicity of this recipe, is the end result – sweet, syrupy strawberries that have the best strawberry flavor you have ever tasted!

 NEVER MISS A RECIPE!